hashgraph/did-sdk-java/README.md

 ![COMPLEXITY](https://img.shields.io/badge/complexity-1.95-brightgreen.svg)

-This repository contains Java SDK for Hedera Hashgraph DID framework based on the draft version of [DID Method Specification](https://github.com/hashgraph/identity-did) on top of Hedera Consensus Service.
+This repository contains the Java SDK for managing DID Documents & Verifiable Credentials framework using the Hedera Consensus Service.

-The goal of this SDK is to simplify :
+This SDK is desiogne to simplify :
 - creation of identity networks within appnets,
-- generation of decentralized identifiers for [Hedera DID Method](https://github.com/hashgraph/identity-did),
+- generation of decentralized identifiers for [Hedera DID Method](https://github.com/hashgraph/did-method),
 - creation, update, deletion and resolution of DID documents in appnet identity networks,
 - issuance, verification and revocation of [Verifiable Credentials](https://www.w3.org/TR/vc-data-model/).